config-source/cdb/docs/index.md

    to your deployed environments and in CDB they will know their promotion relationship with each other.
-2. Config Keys - These are the available keys to configure on environments, these are managed by a SysAdmin typically but you can change this with a setting so they are dynamically created.
+2. Config Keys - These are the available keys to configure on environments, these are created dynamically typically but you can change this with a setting so they are managed by system administrators.
 3. Config Values - Instances of values for a config key and environment.

 Since environments know who they promote to they will inherit configuration from